-Taking a lead from the 2050 vision set out in Transport for the South East's transport strategy, a specific vision has been developed with stakeholders to steer the development and delivery of the future mobility strategy.
+Taking a lead from the 2050 vision set out in Transport for the South East's transport strategy, a specific vision has been developed with stakeholders to steer the strategy.

 Future mobility 2035 vision

 "By 2035, the South East of England will have a globally leading sustainable mobility ecosystem accelerating the move to net zero.
 The region will be at the forefront of innovation, integrating new technologies, modes and services with digital communications and energy networks.
 People and all the places they live, work, learn and play, will steer our actions, ensuring the future of mobility is inclusive of and responsive to their needs and provides opportunities and choices for all".